607011/impac-t/README.md

 # Impac't

-A Breakout/Bolo clone, augmented with a physics engine
+A Breakout/Bolo clone, augmented with a physics engine.

 ## System requirements